nytris/tasque/README.md

 - See the [Tasque demo][4] for an example of how Tasque is used to start multiple threads.
-- See the [Tasque EventLoop demo][5] to see how [Tasque EventLoop][6] can be used to run a ReactPHP event loop inside one of those threads, in parallel with the main thread (and any other Tasque background threads).
+- See the [Tasque EventLoop demo][5] to see how [Tasque EventLoop][6] can be used to run a ReactPHP event loop inside one of those threads, concurrently with the main thread (and any other Tasque background threads).

 ## Usage